Creating an OKE Worker Node Pool

 Do not specify values for the OraclePCA-OKE.cluster_id defined tag or for the ClusterResourceIdentifier free-form tag.
 These tag values are system-generated.

 The details page for the node pool is displayed.
-Scroll to the Resources section and click Work Requests to see the progress of the node pool creation and see nodes being added to the Nodes list.
+Scroll to the Resources section and select Work Requests to see the progress of the node pool creation and see nodes being added to the Nodes list.
+The work request status will be Accepted until the cluster is in either Active state or Failed state.

 To identify these nodes in a list of instances, note that the names of these nodes are in the format oke-ID, where ID is the first 32 characters after the pca_name in the node pool OCID.
 Search for the instances in the list whose names contain the ID string from this node pool OCID.